iwbdr/iwbdr21/index.md

   - Domain-specific methods, e.g., structured/unstructured meshes, particles, tensors
   - Accuracy-guarantee data reduction methods
   - Optimal design of data reduction methods
+- Data reduction challenges and solutions in observational and experimental environments
+- Mathematical methods with robustly estimable or provable error bounds for both data and quantities of interest
-- Metrics and infrastructures to evaluate reduction methods and assess fidelity of reduced data
+- Metrics and infrastructures to evaluate reduction methods and assess quality/fidelity of reduced data
+- Uncertainty quantification for reduction methods/models/representations
 - Benchmark applications and datasets for big data reduction
 - Data analysis and visualization techniques leveraging reduced data
 - Characterizing the impact of data reduction techniques on applications
 - Hardware-software co-design of data reduction
 - Trade-offs between accuracy and performance on emerging computing hardware and platforms
+- Resource-constrained and/or time-constrained data reduction methods
 - Software, tools, and programming models for managing reduced data
 - Runtime systems and supports for data reduction
+- Development of composable data reduction pipelines/workflows
+- Automation of data reduction in scientific workflows
 - Data reduction challenges and solutions in observational and experimental environments

 ### Proceedings